 - Content has misaligned messaging, distributed to the incorrect audience (or no audience at all).
 A proven method of ruining bounce-rate KPIs is getting blacklisted, and earning notoriety as a sender of irrelevant SPAM.

 - Sales calls the wrong people or reaches a gatekeeper, where they will ultimately get turned away or begin the tedious process of calling up the chain.

 B. Burned by churn

 Data is what data does.
-And solid sales intelligence provides ensures you don’t get burned by churn.
+And solid business intelligence provides ensures you don’t get burned by churn.